mariohevia/mariohevia.github.io/_posts/2025-05-02-flood-detection.md

 {: style="text-align:center"}
 ![Python image load](../../../assets/img/blog_images/2025-05-02-flood-detection/initial_load.png){: style="max-width: 100%; height: auto;"}

-The first thing to notice is that still the QGIS image and the python image do not look the same, the python one seems brighter.
-This is because the image comes in `uint16` instead of the standard `uint8` used by `matplotlib` making it look brighter since `matplotlib` clips any pixel values above `255` to `255`.
-You might think that scaling from `0-65,535` to `0-255` (or `0-1` since we plan to use it for DL) would solve the problem and in theory it would, but for this dataset you would obtain an almost pitch black image.
+The first thing to notice is that the QGIS image and the Python-rendered image still do not look the same, the Python one appears brighter.
+This is because the image comes in `uint16` format instead of the standard `uint8` used by `matplotlib`.
+As a result, `matplotlib` clips any pixel values above `255` to `255`, making the image look overly bright.

+You might think that scaling from `0–65,535` to `0–255` (or `0–1`, since we plan to use it for deep learning) would solve the problem, and in theory, it would.
+But for this dataset, doing that results in an almost pitch-black image.

-This is because the actual pixel values in the `uint16` image do not span the full range up to 65,535.
+This happens because the actual pixel values in the `uint16` image do not span the full range up to `65,535`.
 This is common in remote sensing and low-light imaging, where the dynamic range is often compressed.
-Following what the authors of the dataset did in their publication (and similarly QGIS does automatically), we normalise pixel values within the 2nd and 98th percentiles.
+Following what the authors of the dataset did in their publication (and what QGIS does automatically), we normalise the pixel values using the 2nd and 98th percentiles.

-To compute the percentiles, we have three options, load all the image at once, load the image in small parts (tiles) or use the lower resolution version to compute these percentiles.
-I believe most of the time using the lower resolution version is enough, but to show that it works for this dataset, I also loaded the image all at once and compared the results.
+To compute the percentiles, we have three options: load the entire image at once, load the image in small parts (tiles), or use the lower-resolution version to compute them.
+I believe that using the lower-resolution version is sufficient most of the time, but to confirm this for this dataset, I also loaded the full-resolution image and compared the results.

 ```python
 with rasterio.open(rgb_file_path) as src: